Comparing Trans-Lux (TNLX) & The Competition

 |2.60

-As a group, “Miscellaneous manufacturing industries” companies have a potential upside of 7.73%.
-Given Trans-Lux’s competitors higher possible upside, analysts plainly believe Trans-Lux has less favorable growth aspects than its competitors.
+As a group, “Miscellaneous manufacturing industries” companies have a potential upside of 1,699.46%.
+Given Trans-Lux’s competitors higher probable upside, analysts plainly believe Trans-Lux has less favorable growth aspects than its competitors.

 Volatility and Risk